Written and Edited By: MarkEAW

 in your Video Control Panel of your graphics card.

-GAME' and read about 'Stretched Game Screens'.
-That information will
+PROBLEMS RUNNING THE GAME' and read about the topic 'Stretched Game

-guide you in overcoming those limitations, if it occurs on your system.
+if it occurs on your system.

 Lower Res: